 Resumption of the Balancing Mechanism if suspended in accordance with the provisions of the Balancing and Settlement Code (BSC).

 In order to enact this plan, the first requirement is to have in place Anchor Restoration Contracts and Top Up Restoration Contracts with a number of Restoration Contractors with plant located at strategically located sites.
 Anchor Restoration Contractors are those with plants which can supply power and energise part of the System without any external power supply.
-Top Up Restoration Contactors are those with plants, which upon instruction from NGESO or a Transmission Licensee or a Network Operator in respect of their Top Up Restoration Plant, would generally be issued consequentially after an instruction to an Anchor Restoration Contractor with the Top Up Capability expected to be delivered consecutively after external power supplies had been restored to the Top Up Restoration Contractors site.
+Top Up Restoration Contactors are those with plants, which upon instruction from NESO or a Transmission Licensee or a Network Operator in respect of their Top Up Restoration Plant, would generally be issued consequentially after an instruction to an Anchor Restoration Contractor with the Top Up Capability expected to be delivered consecutively after external power supplies had been restored to the Top Up Restoration Contractor’s site.
 Anchor Plants and Top Up Restoration Plants are used in both Local Joint Restoration Plans and Distribution Restoration Zone Plans.
-In a Local Joint Restoration Zone Plan, it is required that an Anchor Plant will energise parts of the Transmission or Distribution Network in 2 hours or less of an instruction from NGESO (as stated in the Anchor Restoration Contract) whereas in a Distribution Restoration Zone Plan, it is required that an Anchor Plant will energise parts of the Distribution Network in 8 hours or less (as stated in the Anchor Restoration Contract) of an instruction from the Network Operator.
+In a Local Joint Restoration Zone Plan, it is required that an Anchor Plant will energise parts of the Transmission System or Distribution Network in 2 hours or less of an instruction from NESO (as stated in the Anchor Restoration Contract) whereas in a Distribution Restoration Zone Plan, it is required that an Anchor Plant will energise parts of the Distribution Network in 8 hours or less (as stated in the Anchor Restoration Contract) of an instruction from the Network Operator.

-In the case of Local Joint Restoration Plans, the bilateral procurement of services from parties providing an Anchor Restoration Contract or Top Up Restoration Contract is carried out by NGESO.
-In the case of Local Joint Restoration Plans, NGESO in coordination with Restoration Contractors, relevant Transmission Licensees and Network Operators will develop a Restoration Plan in accordance with Grid Code OC9.4.7.6.1(a) .
+In the case of Local Joint Restoration Plans, the bilateral procurement of services from parties providing an Anchor Restoration Contract or Top Up Restoration Contract is carried out by NESO.
+In the case of Local Joint Restoration Plans, NESO in coordination with Restoration Contractors, relevant Transmission Licensees and Network Operators will develop a Restoration Plan in accordance with Grid Code OC9.4.7.6.1(a).

-In the case of Distribution Restoration Zone Plans, the procurement of services from parties providing an Anchor Restoration Contract or Top Up Restoration Contract is carried out by NGESO in coordination with the relevant Network Operator.
-The relevant Network Operator in coordination with NGESO, Restoration Contractors and relevant Transmission Licensees (where applicable) will develop a Distribution Restoration Zone Plan in accordance with Grid Code OC9.4.7.6.1(b).
+In the case of Distribution Restoration Zone Plans, the procurement of services from parties providing an Anchor Restoration Contract or Top Up Restoration Contract is carried out by NESO in coordination with the relevant Network Operator.
+The relevant Network Operator in coordination with NESO, Restoration Contractors and relevant Transmission Licensees (where applicable) will develop a Distribution Restoration Zone Plan in accordance with Grid Code OC9.4.7.6.1(b).

-Operation of LJRPs are detailed in Grid Code OC9.4.7.7.
+Operation of LJRPs is detailed in Grid Code OC9.4.7.7.
 Each individual LJRP document provides specific details of how individual Anchor Plant and Top Up Restoration Plant are to be instructed, and concurrently commence their starting regime in preparation for block loading to create a stable Power Island.
-In co-ordination with NGESO, these plans provide guidance to Transmission Licensees and Network Operators to assess the status of operational equipment and systems, in a shutdown situation, and identify the organisational and processes necessary to enable an effective restoration.
+In co-ordination with NESO, these plans provide guidance to Transmission Licensees and Network Operators to assess the status of operational equipment and systems, in a shutdown situation, and identify the organisational and processes necessary to enable an effective restoration.
 They also identify the split in responsibilities between the relevant Transmission Licensees and relevant Network Operators, together with the appropriate communication channels.